 An Experienced Performer

-Karen has played with a host of other well know performers, including Bryan Ferry, Ute Lemper, Grace Jones, Martha Wainwright, Pavarotti, Andrea Bocelli.
+Karen has played with a host of other well known performers, including Bryan Ferry, Ute Lemper, Grace Jones, Martha Wainwright, Pavarotti, Andrea Bocelli.
 Also with institutions such as the Royal Shakespeare Company, Birmingham Contemporary Music Group, The Nash Ensemble, the RPO, Opera North, the English Touring Opera, LSO, BBC Philharmonic, Ice Breaker, the Matrix Ensemble with Willard White, Royal Opera House, the RTE Orchestra, Opera North and Ballet Rambert.